 Pays your lodging and transportation in the event that your travel trailer is damaged by a covered loss.
 The distance that is usually considered for this coverage should be more than 50 miles away from home.

-- Comprehensive coverage for travel trailer insurance
+- OTC coverage for travel trailer insurance

-Provides protection from almost any sudden or accidental loss, including; fire, theft, severe weather, animals, low branches or overhangs, collision, landslides, or any other natural disasters.
+Other than collision (OTC) provides protection from almost any sudden or accidental loss, including; fire, theft, severe weather, animals, low branches or overhangs, collision, landslides, or any other natural disasters.
 It covers the trailer itself, equipment and accessories such as satellite dishes and TV antennas.

 - Replacement cost coverage for travel trailer insurance

 This covers your personal items that are stolen or destroyed in the event of an accident.

 - Towing and roadside assistance for travel trailer insurance

 This eliminates the need for purchasing a separate towing plan.
 Any roadside service, locksmith service, towing, jump starts, flat tire changes, and fuel delivery will not cost any out-of-pocket payment.
 A simple toll-free call will get you sorted in time of emergencies.

 - Full timer coverage for travel trailer insurance

 Similar to a homeowners policy, this option covers you when you are parked and using the trailer as your residence, especially for extended periods of time.